hashicorp/packer/website/source/docs/builders/vmware-iso.html.markdown

   for **advanced users only** as this can render the virtual machine non-functional.
 See below for more information.
 For basic VMX modifications, try `vmx_data` first.

+* `vnc_port_min` and `vnc_port_max` (integer) - The minimum and maximum port to
+  use for VNC access to the virtual machine.
+The builder uses VNC to type the initial `boot_command`.
+Because Packer generally runs in parallel, Packer uses a randomly chosen port in this range that appears available.
+By default this is 5900 to 6000.
+The minimum and maximum ports are inclusive.

 ## Boot Command